 Nightingale tended towards intolerance and defensiveness, while Seacole was more relaxed and self-assured.
 Nightingale was worshipped for her ministrations on the wards, while Seacole was clapped on the back for her readiness to help anyone she could – even if that did mean giving them the odd swig of claret and a hug.
 Nightingale was stringently clinical in her fight against the system, and burned with cold fury at the unnecessary suffering her patients faced due to administrative incompetence.
 Seacole met the victims of that suffering with a homely instinct to make things better – feel better – and to cheer them up enough to meet life, or imminent death, in good spirit.
 In fact their methods were entirely complementary, if only Nightingale had realised it, but she neither understood nor trusted Mother Seacole.

-- The lady with the stats: how Florence Nightingale’s nursing by numbers is still influencing today’s healthcare
+- Read more about how Florence Nightingale’s nursing by numbers is still influencing today’s healthcare

 When peace in the Crimea was declared in 1856, the British troops were evacuated so swiftly that many did not settle their accounts with Seacole.
 A rescue fund was established by high-ranking war veterans when she returned to London, bankrupt.
 This, with the publication of her autobiography Wonderful Adventures of Mrs Seacole in Many Lands in 1857, kept the wolf from the door.
 In recognition of her celebrity, a massive launch party for the book was organised at a London music hall, running for an astonishing four nights, with Mary enthroned on stage and cheered to the rafters.
 “Never did woman seem happier,” wrote one Times journalist, “and never was hearty and kindly greeting bestowed upon a worthier object.”